With wings spanning over six feet, the eagle soars over the trees. Its powerful, flapping wings sound like the mighty wind.

 The Lightbulb

-The lightbulb is a leadership symbol that highlights the expression of creativity, the generation of inspiring, new ideas, and creative problem-solving.
+The light bulb is a leadership symbol that highlights the expression of creativity, the generation of inspiring new ideas, and creative problem-solving.

 Photo by Tim Mossholder on Unsplash